Floods encircle Bangkok industrial estates

-BANGKOK Floodwater encircled two industrial estates in the east of Bangkok on Monday and closed in on the center of the capital, disrupting bus services, although mass transit train systems were still running and commercial districts remained dry.
+BANGKOK Floodwater encircled two industrial estates in the east of Bangkok on Monday and disrupted bus services in the Thai capital, although mass transit train systems were still running and central commercial districts remained dry.

-Starting in the north and northeast of the country in late July, the water has flowed slowly south, overwhelming industrial provinces and rice areas in the center before moving into Bangkok over the past three weeks.
+Starting in the north and northeast of the country in late July, the water has slowly moved south, overwhelming industrialised provinces and rice areas in the centre and moving slowly into Bangkok over the past three weeks.

-It is now only about 7 km (4.5 miles) from the Silom business and entertainment district at the heart of Bangkok.

-Somkid Tanwatanakul, deputy governor of the Industrial Estate Authority of Thailand (IEAT), told Reuters floodwater had reached the vicinity of the Lat Krabang Industrial Estate in the east of the city and was now about 1.5 meters (5 feet) high.
+Somkid Tanwatanakul, deputy governor of the Industrial Estate Authority of Thailand (IEAT), told Reuters floodwater had reached the vicinity of the Lat Krabang Industrial Estate but the situation inside the zone was "still normal".

+"The water has surrounded the complex over the past few days with a level now as high as 1.4-1.5 metres," Somkid said.

-"We have strengthened dikes around the estate to 2.6 meters (8.5 feet) high.
+"We have strengthened dikes around the estate to 2.60 metres high.
 My worry is if this much water continues to hold for a long time with nowhere to go, the estate might not make it."

-The estate has 254 factories with almost 50,000 workers.
-Consumer goods giant Unilever Pcl, Johnson & Johnson, Isuzu Motors and Honda Motor Co all have plants there.

-It is about 10 km (6 miles) north of Bangkok's main Suvarnabhumi airport, which is functioning normally inside a reinforced dike at least 3 meters (10 feet) high.
+The estate, which is 10 km (6 miles) north of Bangkok's main Suvarnabhumi airport, covers nearly 1,040 acres and employs almost 50,000 workers in 254 factories making car parts, electrical appliances, food and beverage.

-Flag carrier Thai Airways International Pcl said on Monday it had moved its ticket office from its headquarters in northern Bangkok to Suvarnabhumi and two other locations because access had become difficult.

-Bang Chan, another estate north of Suvarnabhumi airport, is also threatened.
-With 93 factories and about 13,000 workers, it is home to food firms such as Nestle SA and President Bakery Pcl, which makes buns for McDonald's.
+Among the international firms there are consumer goods giant Unilever Pcl (ULVR.L), Johnson & Johnson (JNJ.N), Isuzu Motors (7202.T) and Honda Motor Co (7267.T).

-"Our factory is still dry but outside, it isn't," said President Bakery marketing manager Yaowaret Kanjanachotkamol.
+"Our factory is still dry but outside, it isn't," Yaowaret Kanjanachotkamol, a marketing manager at President Bakery Pcl, (PB.BK) said.
 "We have started to see water in some parts of the estate."

-Filthy water has flooded into the streets of the estate through a canal and drains but factory compounds are dry.

-"We started to cover the factory compounds with iron flood barriers after we heard about the flooding in Ayutthaya," said Charo Kritchankran, a factory manager for food and electrical equipment producer Saha-Union Pcl.

-Floodwater has started to recede in Ayutthaya province -- the site of World Heritage-listed temples and an ancient capital as well as huge industrial estates -- but at the same time the danger is rising in Bangkok.

-The government's flood crisis center said residents of 11 of Bangkok's 50 districts had been told to leave as of Sunday and in another seven a partial evacuation had been called.
+The government's flood crisis centre said residents of 11 districts in Bangkok had been told to evacuate and partial evacuation zones had been declared in another seven.

-But it said its use of so-called Big Bags -- huge sandbags weighing 2.5 tonnes -- to build a protective wall 18 km (10 miles) long across the north of the city appeared to have been successful in reducing flows into the inner city along the first 6 km constructed.
+But it said its use of so-called Big Bags -- huge sandbags weighing 2.5 tonnes -- to build a protective wall 18 kms (10 miles) long across the north of the city appeared to have been successful in reducing flows into the inner city along the first 6 kms constructed.

 The government says 506 people have been killed and 25 of the country's 77 provinces are currently affected.